Skip to main content

 RUNTIME__SLACK_INCOMING_HOOK="https://hooks.slack.com/services/T04DHMAF13Q/B04E7B1MQ1H/TDHEI123WUEE"

-Then the configured hook is available via pipeline object, we also provide convenience method to send Slack messages:
+Then, the configured hook is available via the pipeline object.
+We also provide a convenience method to send Slack messages:

 from dlt.common.runtime.slack import send_slack_message